dhis2-metadata/TB-AGG-Tuberculosis/docs/tb_hh_design.md

 ## Analytics and Indicators

 The following indicators have been predefined for the monitoring of the activities.
-The indicators are organized in the **TB-HH Indicators group.**
+The indicators are organized in the TB - HH Indicators group.
+The numerators and denominators are using the abbreviations commonly used in TB programs.
+Nonetheless, in [Annex 1](#tb-nomenclature-translation), there is a table with the “translation” of the nomenclature in order to avoid any confusion.

 | UID           | Name         | Description     | Numerator     | Denominator          |
 |---------------|---------|-----------|-------------|--------------|